 Oven Baked Fries

-- ¾ teaspoon garlic salt
+- ½ teaspoon fine sea salt

-- ¼ teaspoon freshly ground pepper
+- ¼ teaspoon pepper

-- Pour ¼ cup of the oil onto a large, rimmed baking sheet.
-Gently tilt the pan back and forth to coat the entire sheet with oil.
-Next, sprinkle with the ¾ teaspoon salt and ¼ teaspoon pepper.
-Set aside.
+- Add the potato wedges to a large bowl and cover with hot tap water.
+Allow the potatoes to soak for 10 minutes.
+Meanwhile, pour a ¼ cup of the oil onto a large rimmed baking sheet, then gently tilt the pan back and forth to coat the entire sheet with the oil.
+Sprinkle with the salt, pepper and garlic powder.

 Slightly adapted from America’s Test Kitchen Healthy Family Cookbook.